Transfer Students

 More Information

-The Health Center requires copies of your immunization records and a TB screening test by the posted deadline.
+The Health Center requires copies of your health records by June 13.

 Call the Health Center directly at 512.863.1252 with any questions you may have.